Kazhnuz/awesome-gnome/README.md

 - [Catfish](https://launchpad.net/catfish-search) search application, created for XFCE but follows the GNOME HIG.
 - [Tilix](https://github.com/gnunn1/terminix/) is a tiling terminal emulator for GNOME.
-- [GPaste](https://github.com/Keruspe/GPaste) is a clipboard manager for GNOME (that is composed of both an applicaiton and an extension).
+- [GPaste](https://github.com/Keruspe/GPaste) is a clipboard manager for GNOME (composed of both an applicaiton and an extension).
 - [Peek](https://github.com/phw/peek) is a simple screen recorder that saves your recording as a GIF.

 ### System